Student services and opportunities

 Enhance your degree with UCIL

-The Library is here to support you throughout your studies at Manchester.
+The Library is here to support your learning throughout your University experience.

 We work with your course leaders to provide the books and resources you need, many of which are available online.
 Our collection is one of the biggest in the UK, but if we don’t have the resource you need we’ll order it for you.